springfuse/springfuse.github.com/documentation/celerio/installation.md

 JDK 6 or above
 --------------

-Celerio and the generated code require JDK 6 to compile and run.
+Celerio and the generated code require at least JDK 1.6.0_24 to compile and run.
-*Download and install the latest JDK from [](http://java.sun.com)*
+*Download and install the latest JDK from [](http://java.oracle.com)*

 Once installed, make sure you can run `javac` from the command line.
 Open a command line and run:

-`javac –version`
+	javac –version

 You should get a result similar to this:

-    javac 1.6.0_18
+    javac 1.6.0_37

 Maven 2
 -------